QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	which qubits were used and which not, the wall clock time that compilation took until this point, etc.
-	This facility is not available yet; it is in the OpenQL mapper branch.

 - Writing a string to a file for off-line inspection such as writing (in dot format) the gate dependence graph which is a scheduling pass internal data structure.
 	The writing to a file of a string is a general facility but the generation of the string representation of the internal data structure is pass dependent.
-	This facility is not generally available yet; it is in the OpenQL mapper branch.
 	The pass specific version that is available is described with the respective pass.

 Writing the IR out to a file in a form suitable for a particular subsequent tool such as quantumsim